 Launches and partnerships

-A plethora of new products, companies, and partnerships launched during 2021.
+A plethora of new products, companies, and partnerships launched during the second half of 2021.
 Branded manufacturers and incumbent meat and seafood industry players continued to seize opportunities in the emerging alternative seafood market.

 New company/product launches